OfficeDev/office-js-docs-pr/docs/develop/sso-in-office-add-ins.md

 * Authorize the add-in to access [Microsoft Graph](https://developer.microsoft.com/graph/docs).

 >**Note:**
 > The Single Sign-on API is currently supported for Word, Excel, and PowerPoint.
-For more information about where the Single Sign-on API is currently supported, see [SingleSignOn API requirement sets](../../reference/requirement-sets/singlesignon-api-requirement-sets.md).
+For more information about where the Single Sign-on API is currently supported, see [IdentityAPI requirement sets](../../reference/requirement-sets/identity-api-requirement-sets.md).

 For users, this makes running your add-in a smooth experience that involves at most a one-time consent screen.
 For developers, this means that your add-in can authenticate users and gain authorized access to the user’s data via Microsoft Graph with credentials that the user has already provided to the Office application.